evhub/conditioning-predictive-models/posts.md

      Notably, this does also open us up to some additional inner alignment concerns related to doing the internal cognitive resource management in the right way, which we discuss [later](https://www.alignmentforum.org/posts/qoHwKgLFfPcEuwaba/conditioning-predictive-models-making-inner-alignment-as#Dealing_with_internal_cognitive_resource_management).

-_This is the fourth of seven posts in the Conditioning Predictive Models Sequence based on the forthcoming paper “Conditioning Predictive Models” by Evan Hubinger, Adam Jermyn, Johannes Treutlein, Jeremy Rubinoff, and Kate Woolverton.
+_This is the fourth of seven posts in the Conditioning Predictive Models Sequence based on the forthcoming paper “Conditioning Predictive Models: Risks and Strategies” by Evan Hubinger, Adam Jermyn, Johannes Treutlein, Jeremy Rubinoff, and Kate Woolverton.
 Each post in the sequence corresponds to a different section of the paper.
 We will be releasing posts gradually over the course of the next week or so to give people time to read and digest them as they come out._

 # 4. Making inner alignment as easy as possible